What does a Systems Analyst do?

 How long does it take to become a Systems Analyst?

-The journey to becoming a Systems Analyst involves several steps.
-First, a person needs a bachelor's degree in computer science, information technology, or a related field.
-This degree usually takes four years.
+The journey to becoming a Systems Analyst involves a mix of education, training, and experience.
+Most professionals start with a bachelor's degree in computer science, information systems, or a related field.
+This degree usually takes about four years to complete.
 During this time, students learn about programming, databases, and system design.
+Some may choose to gain experience through internships, which can be very helpful.

 Systems Analyst Job Description Sample